 |POETRY III-CONTEMPORARY WORLD POETRY AND POETICS|

-- develop advanced understanding of the publishing process;
+- synthesize an understanding of the publishing process.